apache/druid/docs/configuration/index.md

 |--------|-----------|-------|
 |`druid.request.logging.type`|How to log every query request.
 Choices: `noop`, [`file`](#file-request-logging), [`emitter`](#emitter-request-logging), [`slf4j`](#slf4j-request-logging), [`filtered`](#filtered-request-logging), [`composing`](#composing-request-logging), [`switching`](#switching-request-logging)|`noop` (request logging disabled by default)|

-Note that you can enable sending all the HTTP requests to log by setting  `org.apache.druid.jetty.RequestLog` to the `DEBUG` level.
+To enable sending all the HTTP requests to a log, set `org.apache.druid.jetty.RequestLog` to the `DEBUG` level.
 See [Logging](../configuration/logging.md) for more information.

 #### File request logging